-You have spent a lot of money and time to create a great website.
+You’ve spent a lot of money and time to create a great website.
 And indeed, many people visit it every day.
-But if they want to buy one of your ebooks, you send them to another website to do so.
+But, as it stands now, if they want to purchase one of your ebooks, you send them to another website to buy it.

-With NetIS you can have them buy an ebook DIRECTLY on YOUR website.
-Just as they buy paper books there.
+With NetIS you can have them buy an ebook DIRECTLY off YOUR website.
+No different from the way they purchase a physical book.

 Click